ccdmb/predector/README.md

  # What's the plan?

- The pipeline will run several common tools (and some less common ones) for effector candidate prediction based on protien properties.
+ The pipeline will run several common tools (and some less common ones) for effector candidate prediction based on protein properties.

  We plan to include.